 Students will learn to apply the foundations of print journalism through a skills-based immersion focusing on the craft's two main components: reporting and writing.
 Students will learn to operate in a professional news environment by covering a beat and to conduct themselves in an ethical manner.

-Credits: 3 Lecture Hours: 3 Lab Hours: 0 Prerequisites: ENGL101 or permission of instructor.
-Semester Offered: Fall
+Credits 3 Lecture Hours 3 Lab/Clinical/Field Study Hours O Prerequisites ENGL101 or permission of instructor.
+Semester Offered Fall

-COMM/ENGL210: Special Topics in News Writing
+COMM/ENGL210 : Special Topics in News Writing

 Students cultivate journalistic and writing skills through an intensive writing workshop that emphasizes an examination of different journalism genres that may include public relations writing, magazine writing, broadcast journalism, creative nonfiction, food writing, sports journalism and others.
 (See the current course schedule for the topic being offered.)

+schedule for the topic being offere

+Credits 3

+Lecture Hours 3

+Lab/Clinical/Field Study Hours O

+Prerequisites

-Credits: 3 Lecture Hours: 3 Lab Hours: 0 Prerequisites: ENGL101 with a C or better or permission of instructor.
+ENGL101 with a C or better or

+permission of instructor.